dolphindb/api-csharp/README.md

 }
 ```

-When the value retrieved by the user in the C# program is an array or a list, it is also convenient to construct a BasicTable for appending data.
-For example, there are now boolArray, intArray, dblArray, dateArray, strArray 5 list objects (List< T>), you can construct a BasicTable object with the following statement:
+With an array or a list in the C# program, it is convenient to construct a BasicTable for appending data.
+For example, with the 5 list objects boolArray, intArray, dblArray, dateArray, strArray (List< T>), we can construct a BasicTable object with the following statements:

 ```
 List<String> colNames = new List<string>() { "cbool", "cint", "cdouble", "cdate", "cstring" };